 I have so many fond memories of their house.
 It was always so much fun!

-There is something about a maraschino cherry in your glass that make what your drinking feel special.
+There is something about a maraschino cherry in your glass that makes what your drinking feel special.
 Especially when you are a kid.
 My grandparents always made me feel that way when they fixed me a Shirley Temple.

 A History Of The Shirley Temple